cg-tuwien/Auto-Vk-Toolkit/README.md

 - [Meshlets](./docs/meshlets.md)-specfic functionality for dividing geometry into small clusters and using them for rendering in graphics mesh pipelines (those with task and mesh shaders)
 - [Serializer](./docs/serializer.md) functionality for storing and loading resources to/from file, such as 3D models, images, or custom structs
 - [Automatic Resource-Updates](./docs/updater.md) through the `avk::updater` class, enabling shwapchain recreation and shader hot reloading
+- [Dynamic Rendering](./docs/dynamic_rendering.md): How to use dynamic rendering in Auto-Vk-Toolkit

 # FAQs, Known Issues, Troubleshooting